rednafi/exert/README.md

 print(foo.b)  # prints 1764.0 [42.0**2=1764.0]
 ```

-### Apply common and tagged converters together
+### Apply common and marked converters together

-You can apply a sequence of common converters and tagged converters together.
+You can apply a sequence of common converters and marked converters together.
 By default,
 the common converters are applied first and then the tagged converters are applied
 sequentially: